-STRATEGIC INVESTMENTS: UNDERSTAND OUR IMPACT

-STRATEGY 2.4 SUPPORT ARTISTS AND ORGANIZATIONS WITH THE TOOLS AND KNOWLEDGE NECESSARY TO MEASURE, TRACK AND MODIFY PROGRAMS TO IMPROVE COMMUNITY IMPACT

-Initiatives that support this strategy will implement data collection tools and frameworks within organizations and at a broader community level and use the results to inform decision making.
+STRATEGIC INVESTMENTS: UNDERSTAND OUR IMPACT STRATEGY 2.4 SUPPORT ARTISTS AND ORGANIZATIONS WITH THE TOOLS AND KNOWLEDGE NECESSARY TO MEASURE, TRACK AND MODIFY PROGRAMS TO IMPROVE COMMUNITY IMPACT Initiatives that support this strategy will implement data collection tools and frameworks within organizations and at a broader community level and use the results to inform decision making.
+How could this be achieved?

-Eliminate programs that do not demonstrate desired community impacts and focus efforts on those that do
+Eliminate programs that do not demonstrate desired community impacts and focus efforts on those that do ARTISTS & CULTURAL ORGANIZATIONS